Is My VPN Working? Here's How to Check

 First, make sure the VPN uses strong encryption methods, such as AES-256.
 Second, check to see if the VPN has a strict no-logging policy.
 Finally, ensure the VPN has a kill switch feature and DNS leak protection.

-If you're looking for a secure VPN that meets all of these criteria, we've got three recommendations for you.
+If you're looking for a secure VPN that meets all of these criteria, we have three recommendations.

 3 best VPNs with leak protection